greg-raven/Uncommon-Sense/_posts/2013-08-28-uniformity-is-not-ideal.md

 ---
-title: 'Uniformity is not ideal'
+title: "Uniformity is not ideal"
 layout: post
 categories:
 - equality